 British industrial components and expertise will be at the heart of tidal lagoon turbine production following the appointment of General Electric and Andritz Hydro as preferred bidders to the £1 billion Swansea Bay Tidal Lagoon project.

 Mark Shorrock, CEO at Tidal Lagoon Power: "Tidal lagoons will employ British industry to harness a British natural resource and return profits to British institutions.
 We are now well placed to meet the targets we set ourselves for 50% of the capital expenditure for the Swansea Bay Tidal Lagoon to stay in Wales, rising to 65% for the UK as a whole.
 The project will lay the strongest possible foundations for a brand new industry in which Britain can lead the world.”

-For the full press release please visit our News page.
+For full press release visit our News page.

 InfraRed has been named as the final institutional equity investor in Tidal Lagoon Swansea Bay.
 The investment, equalling that of Prudential last October, confirms full equity funding from two British institutions.
 For full press release visit our News page.

 Six projects were shortlisted for this year's RTPI Cymru Planning Awards.
 With TLSB being recognised by industry for the standard of its pre-application public consultation and extensive enagement programme.
 Applying innovative consultation techniques to the planning process in Wales.
 For full details on the 2014 Wales Planning Awards visit RTPI Cymru.

 The 2014 Project Pipeline Update to the Wales Infrastructure Investment Plan notes the potential for tidal lagoons to bring up to £5bn of private sector investment to Wales.
 The Swansea Bay Tidal Lagoon has also been named in the National Infrastructure Plan 2014, published by HM Treasury ahead of the Chancellor’s Autumn Statement.